bangbangcon/bangbangcon.github.io/speakers.md

 **Let's run a tiny chess neural network by hand!**

-A few years ago an "ultralearner" tried to learn chess _in a month_ and then play world champion Magnus Carlsen.
+A few years ago someone tried to learn chess _in a month_ and then play world champion Magnus Carlsen.
 He had the wild idea of hand running a neural network on a piece of paper during the game!
 This probably isn't physically possible (...he didn't win), but what's the closest we could get?
 This made me curious: what's the smallest neural network you could make that could be helpful for a human?
 What if you only had pen and paper (and maybe a lot of time), or if you had a calculator?
 We’ll go over the smallest possible neural nets for chess.
 In the era of mega NNs these will be refreshingly tiny!

 **Amédée** is a full stack software engineer from Montréal (now moving to Amsterdam!).
 They like growing culinary mushrooms, playing chess, and techno music.